 Because it is vulnerability, to love something so deeply.

 Why do we do it?
-Never mind the expense, the occasional smell, the inconvenience and, for those of us who own cats or roosters, the early morning petitions to “get the hell out of bed right now!”
+Never mind the expense, the inconvenience and, for those of us who own cats or roosters, the early morning petitions to “get out of bed right now!”

-Drawing from biology, neurology, anthropology, and psychology, Bradshaw dispenses with cosmetic arguments “dogs are cute” and the like and argues for deep cultural and neurological reasons.
+Drawing from biology, neurology, anthropology, and psychology, Bradshaw dispenses with cosmetic arguments “dogs are cute” and the like and argues for deep cultural and neurological ties.

 For example, those who have pets as children are more likely to carry on “petting” as adults.
 This playmate bond, once formed, continues for life.
 My daughter’s best friends are our cats, they have taught her to bark, to scratch furniture, and to pace the kitchen at five PM when it is treat-time.